 createQueue Factory function for creating a new Queue instance.

-add Adds an element to the end Queue if this is possible.
+add Adds an element to the end of the Queue if this is possible.
 Raises an exception in case of error, for example: running out of memory.

 remove Removes and returns the first element of the Queue if it is not empty.
 Raises an exception if the Queue is empty.